CVandiedonck/introduction_plasma/README.md

 In the present repository, two initiation Jupyter notebooks are available to introduce students to Plasma in French:
 - in bash : `Bienvenue-sur-Plasma.ipynb `
 - in R:  `example_notebook_R.ipynb`

+This repository is used in the video of introduction to Plasma: https://youtu.be/wva_zY4XmkE